zhanymkanov/marketplace_parser/README.md

   I had to do some stuff with my outgoing traffic to find out its endpoints.

-  Therefore, I think it is not tethical to put it online but to share it with anyone who might need it.
+  Therefore, I think it is not tethical to put it online but I am willing to share it with anyone who might need it directly.
 </i>

 ## Installation